-- Treat all students, staff members and visitors with respect. - Respect the surrounding community and take pride in their school.
+- Treat all students, staff members and visitors with respect. - Respect the surrounding community and take pride in their school. - Arrive at school on time and ready to learn.

-- Arrive at school on time and ready to learn. - Act in a safe, caring and responsible manner, respecting personal space and property. - Engage in purposeful learning activities in a productive manner. - Follow acceptable Technology guidelines and use computers, and all other electronic devices appropriately and respectfully as instructed by the classroom teacher. - Photos and videos taken by students require the permission of a teacher.
+- Act in a safe, caring and responsible manner, respecting personal space and property. - Engage in purposeful learning activities in a productive manner. - Follow acceptable technology guidelines and use computers, and all other electronic devices appropriately and respectfully as instructed by the classroom teacher. - Photos and videos taken by students require the permission of a teacher and any students involved.
+No photos or videos to be posted to social media without consent of all parties.